milkdroplet/milkdroplet.github.io/_posts/2018-01-09-thoughts-on-making-your-first-game.md

     <span class="caption text-muted">Haha.
 This is my version of the story.
 Good times, good times, MapleStory.</span>
 </p>

-The great problem with this line of thinking is that this is where most developers end up in a rut of creating this humongous game by themselves or with a newbie team of friends and expect to actual pull something off.
+The great problem with this line of thinking is that this is where most developers end up in a rut of creating a humongous game by themselves or with a newbie team of friends and expect to actually pull something off.
 I can assure you that 99.99% of the time, developers would give up near the starting line due to them lacking the experience to estimate the scope of the project that they so carelessly partook in.
 You can have dreams, but you also need to be realistic about it.
 You can have passions, but reduce the scope to what you can realistic handle.
 This is something that we struggled with at the start so we can talk from experience.

 If you used to play an MMORPG game and you want to recreate something similar, start with small steps.
 Create a single-player RPG game that has a few basic functionalities like inventory, equipment, skills, levels, monsters, characters and then strip those functionalities down even further.
 So if the game that you envisioned had thousands of equipment for characters to equip, maybe strip that down to 5 or 10 or 20.
 Same with skills, perhaps only 5 main skills.
 Same with monsters, you can recycle monsters if you want to by using the same art assets but different colours.
 There are lots of ways you can strip things down so that completion would be within your sights.
-Finish the game, test it, polish it, release it.
+Finish the game, polish it, test it, release it.
 Then you can say that you're one step closer to achieving your master goals.
 You can then either create a sequel of the game with new features and a more intricate system or make an entirely new game that improves on what you learned from the first.
 These are smarter and more effective ways of an action plan towards fulfilling your monolithic dreams than chasing a dream with no preparation and awareness of the consequences.